Fall Equinox 2025: When Is the First Day of Fall?

 There are two equinoxes a year — spring and autumnal ones.
 Once the autumnal equinox happens, the relevant hemisphere (the northern one in September and the southern one in March) is tilting away from the Sun.
 This leads to fewer daylight hours there, with the Sun rising later and setting earlier.
 The hemisphere will keep tilting away until it reaches the farthest point from the Sun at the winter solstice.

-In the Southern Hemisphere, the start of fall will be on March 20, 2025, at 09:02 GMT (05:02 a.m.
-EDT).
-There, the date of the autumnal equinox can change between March 19 and 21.
+In the Southern Hemisphere, fall began on March 20, 2025, at 09:01 GMT.
+The next autumnal equinox in this region will take place on March 20, 2026, at 14:46 GMT.
+The date of the autumnal equinox in the Southern Hemisphere can fall between March 19 and 21.
 Throughout the 21st century, March 20 will be the most common equinox day, happening 78 times.
 On March 21, it occurs only twice, and the remaining 20 times, it takes place on March 19.

 Keep in mind that the dates mentioned are based on Greenwich Mean Time (GMT), and the equinox date might differ in various time zones.